SEAS

 PhD Student | Nicole Chlebek

-I am a first-year PhD student at FIU.
+I am a PhD candidate at FIU.
 I have a background in higher education, sociology, and ecology.
 I've had a range of research opportunities in my life that led me to biology education research.
 I studied the human-elephant conflict near the Serengeti National Park in Tanzania.
 I worked as a research intern to genetically modify higher nutrient rice varieties at the International Rice Research Institute in the Philippines.
 I researched gender bias in college study abroad rates.
 I also had a career managing regional admissions for my alma mater, Illinois Wesleyan University (IWU), where I developed educational series for students from marginalized populations.
 I later started the first DEI task force in our office, where I created a workshop and trained other faculty and staff to host discussions about white privilege.
 I also volunteered in Dr. Lisa Corwin’s biology education research REACH lab at the University of Colorado Boulder, which is how I discovered the SEAS lab and came to FIU.
 I now work with FIU's Center for Humanities in an Urban Environment (CHUE) to develop accessible and publicly available social equity workshop curriculum.
 I am also working on a project concerning public discourse on the introduction of transgenic mosquitoes in the Florida Keys.
 My goal with my dissertation involves implementing inclusive curriculum interventions specified for undergraduate life science courses to positively affect student sense of belonging and overall social awareness.
 Outside of research, you'll find me painting, exercising, enjoying water activities, or travelling to my other two homes (Denver and Chicago) skiing, backpacking and spending time with family and friends over craft beers.

 nchlebek@fiu.edu